• Home

 MXenes are a relatively young family of two-dimensional materials that are typically synthesized from their bulk siblings, MAX phases.
 The A-element in MAX phases, in most cases this is Al, can be chemically etched and removed from the layered structure.
 Commonly, this is done by treatment with aqueous hydrofluoric acid.
 New MAX phases can lead to new MXenes, as we have shown for V4AlC3 and the respective 2D V4C2Tx (Tx are the surface functional groups).

 We can take advantage of the OH-surface groups and use them as anchors to attach small molecules and polymers.
 This opens the path to hybrid materials with, for example, switchable electronic properties.
+In addition, we strive to synthesize magnetic MXenes.

 The work was funded through an ACS PRF Award and is now mainly funded through an NSF CAREER Award.
 The work on magnetic MXenes is funded through a DFG project.Key publications: Dalton Trans.
 2020; ACS Appl.
 Nano Mater.
 2020; ACS Appl.
 Energy Mater.
 2018